syncfusion-content/uwp-docs/uwp/installation/web-installer/how-to-install.md

 For the Essential Studio UWP product, Syncfusion offers a Web Installer.
 This installer alleviates the burden of downloading a larger installer.
 You can simply download and run the online installer, which will be smaller in size and will download and install the Essential Studio products you have chosen.
 You can get the most recent version of Essential Studio Web Installer [here](https://www.syncfusion.com/downloads/latest-version).

+## Prerequisites

+* You must have a Syncfusion account.
+If you do not have one, sign up at [Syncfusion Account](https://www.syncfusion.com/account/register).
+* Run the installer with administrator privileges.
+* Close all running Visual Studio instances before starting the installation.
+* The UWP platform requires Windows 10 or later and the appropriate Windows SDK.
+* A stable internet connection is required, since the web installer downloads packages during installation.

 ## Installation

 The steps below show how to install Essential Studio UWP Web Installer.